 CBD, also known as Cannabidiol, is a compound naturally produced by hemp and cannabis plants.
 CBD is a cannabinoid, and is just one of the 113 cannabinoids hemp and cannabis plants produce.
 THC—CBD’s more famous cousin—is another compound from the cannabinoid family.
 However, unlike THC, CBD does not get you “high.”

 To make CBD oil, CBD is first extracted from hemp plants and then infused into a carrier oil, usually MCT oil—which is derived from coconuts.
 Some brands may use other oils such as sunflower, grape seed or hemp seed oil to create their versions of CBD oil.
-CBD oil has seen its popularity skyrocket lately, largely thanks to widespread testimonials coming from people trying CBD to improve their quality of life.
+In Canada, CBD oil has seen its popularity skyrocket.
+This is largely thanks to widespread testimonials coming from people trying CBD oil in Canada to improve their quality of life.
 There’s plenty of anecdotal evidence CBD helps people, but there’s little scientific evidence that supports CBD’s medical use so far.
 Fortunately, with the legalization of CBD in 2018, thousands of new studies are underway, with researchers seeking to understand how CBD works and what it can actually do.

 Despite the science still playing catch-up, news of people’s positive experiences have spread and Canadians across the country have begun incorporating CBD into their self-care routines.
 For some this may mean a CBD capsule before bed, for others a CBD gummy or two in the morning, for others drops of CBD oil under the tongue.
 There are many ways to take CBD, including vaping CBD or smoking a joint rolled with high CBD cannabis flower, not to mention all the different topicals, CBD creams, bath, body, self-care products and lotions there are out there.
 There’s no shortage of selection out there, you just need to be discriminating.
 Always look for products that are tested for quality and impurities by a 3rd party lab.